richen604/hyprland-session-manager/README.md

 # Hyprland Session Manager

-A command-line tool for managing Hyprland window manager sessions, built with Bun and TypeScript.
+A command-line tool for managing Hyprland window manager sessions

+> [!CAUTION]
+> This project is currently in active development. not ready to add to your dotfiles yet!
+Feedback welcome.

 ## Features

 - Save current window layouts and workspace configurations
 - Restore previously saved sessions
 - Manage multiple session profiles
+- Command-line interface for easy integration

+Future features:
 - Auto save functionality
+- systemd support
+- hsm configuration file
-- Command-line interface for easy integration
+- easy configurable sessions

+Current limitations:
+- Loading sessions will require closing all existing windows or else duplicates will be created
+  - closing those windows would close the current terminal, work around is in progress
+- hyprctl class titles used for running applications may not match the command used to launch them
+- First runs command then moves to workspace, would ideally have this batched

 ## Prerequisites